OWASP/www-project-threat-dragon/docs-2/about.md

     * Github Enterprise

 2. **Desktop application**: There are [installers][releases] available for Windows, Mac OSX and Linux.
-    The model files stored on the local filesystem, repository access is a future enhancement.
+    The model files are stored on the local file system only; repository access for the desktop variant could be a future enhancement.

+### Internationalization

 The following translations are built into the Threat Dragon application: